grafana/mimir/docs/sources/mimir/operators-guide/run-production-environment/scaling-out.md

 To guarantee no downtime when scaling down [store-gateways]({{< relref "../architecture/components/store-gateway.md" >}}), complete the following steps:

+1. Ensure at least `-store-gateway.sharding-ring.replication-factor` store-gateway instances are running (three when running Grafana Mimir with the default configuration).
 1. Scale down no more than two store-gateways at the same time.
-1. Ensure at least `-store-gateway.sharding-ring.replication-factor` store-gateway instances are running (three when running Grafana Mimir with the default configuration).

-> **Note:** If you enabled [zone-aware replication]({{< relref "../configure/configure-zone-aware-replication.md" >}}) for store-gateways, you can in parallel scale down any number of store-gateway instances in one zone at a time.
+If you enabled [zone-aware replication]({{< relref "../configure/configure-zone-aware-replication.md" >}}) for store-gateways, you can in parallel scale down any number of store-gateway instances in one zone at a time.
+Zone-aware replication is enabled by default in the `mimir-distributed` Helm chart.
+1. Stop the store-gateway instances you want to scale down.
+1. Remove the stopped instances from the store-gateway ring.
+In your browser go to the `GET /store-gateway/ring` page that store-gateways expose on their HTTP port and click "Forget" on the instances that you scaled down.
+   Alternatively, you can wait for 10 times the value of `-store-gateway.sharding-ring.heartbeat-timeout` (1m by default) for the store-gateways to be automatically forgotten from the ring.
+1. Proceed with the next two store-gateway replicas or the next zone when using zone-aware replication.